erichthen/Steganography/README.md

 ---
 ### TODO:
 - Use steganographic adaptive embedding to minimize changes to pixel value distributions, making the entropy differences less noticeable.
+This worked well for the flowers, as the pixel count was much higher, but not for LeBron.